MAP TURTLES MAPPED!

 It’s turtles all the way down!

-Although now that I write that, I can’t unsee a bizarre Ed Gein-esque turtle nightmare.
+Although now that I write that, I can’t unsee a bizarre, Ed Gein-esque turtle nightmare.

 The map won 1st place in the Most Innovative category at the 2022 ESRI User Conference, and also has a few hidden turtledoms scattered for those who look closely.
+You can also find it featured on Maps.com.

 Aaron Koelker